 9. Try Keyboard Shortcuts

-• Ctrl + S: Save your work.
+- Ctrl + S: Secure your progress by saving.

 10. Practice Makes Perfect

-4. How can I avoid typing mistakes?
+4. How can I minimize frequent typing errors?

 Conclusion